Boiarshinov/english/modal_verbs.md

 `Must` and `can't` are opposites.
 Both indicate certainty, but while `must` means that we are certain that something is true, `can't` expresses our conviction that something is impossible.
 > She isn't answering the phone - she must be out.
 > Nick can't be in Scotland - I saw him this morning.

+In the past tense `must` and `may`/`might` phrases are transforming to present perfect:
+> She must has been in America.
+She knows English so well!
+> Anna might has passed the EILTS exam.

+`should have done` - regrets
+> todo

 ---
 ## Asking for permission